Session I (May 30 – June 12)

 Instructors: Elia Moretti, Marika Smrekova, Roman Zotov-Mikshin

-here does creativity come from?
+Where does creativity come from?
 How can a limited source, like the body, become home to unlimited possibilities?
-In other words, how do we cope with unlimited creativity without destroying our resources?
+How do we cope with unlimited creativity without destroying our resources?

-In this course we will learn to take an ‘ecological’ approach to the perception of sound and movement and their dynamic and symbiotic relation in the act of creativity.
-We will engage in a process, which is not confined to fulfilling tasks and expectations, rather, through different techniques we will attempt to unleash potentialities by experiencing a fragile and indirect reality.
+In this class we will learn to take an ‘ecological’ approach to the perception of sound and movement and their dynamic and symbiotic relation in the act of creativity.
+We will engage in a process, which is not confined to fulfilling tasks and expectations.
+Rather, through different techniques we will attempt to unleash possibilities by experiencing a fragile and indirect reality.

 The participants will work in direct contact with live music to harness these strategies by identification with a Neverending Source as a renewed awareness of the creative act.